 Mr. Beard is a party to three agreements which in the aggregate provide that if he dies while he is employed by the Company \$194,000 per year will be paid to his beneficiaries for 15 years following his death.
-Alternatively, he will be paid benefits for 15 years of \$194,000 per year if he retires on or after his 60th birthday.
+Alternatively, he will be paid benefits for 15 years of \$194,000 per year if he retires and his employment ends on or after his 60(th) birthday.
 The Company also has entered into an agreement with Mr. Beard which provides if he dies while he is employed by the Company, \$230,000 per year will be paid to his beneficiaries for 15 years following his death.
-Alternatively, he will be paid an annual benefit of \$230,000 for 15 years after he retires.
+Alternatively, he will be paid an annual benefit of \$230,000 for 15 years after his employment with the Company ends.
 In 1998, the Company agreed to increase all of those benefits by 4% annually through 2003.
-In 1998, the Company also entered into another contract with Mr. Beard to provide that upon his death or retirement from the Company, Mr. Beard or his beneficiaries will receive an annual payment of \$400,000 for 15 years.
+In 1998, the Company also entered into another contract with Mr. Beard to provide that upon his death or retirement from the Company,

+Mr. Beard or his beneficiaries will receive an annual payment of \$400,000 for 15 years, which in January 2000 was increased to \$600,000.
+See "Certain Retirement Arrangements".

 Mr. Dooner is a party to two agreements which in the aggregate provide that if he dies while he is employed by the Company \$186,000 per year will be paid to his beneficiaries for 15 years following his death.
-Alternatively if he retires, resigns or is otherwise no longer in the employment of the Company on or after his 55th birthday he will be paid benefits for 15 years ranging from \$130,200 to \$186,000 per year, depending upon the year his employment terminates.
-In the event Mr. Dooner's employment terminates prior to his 55th birthday, other than by reason of death, he will be paid lesser sums but not less than an aggregate of \$380,000.
-The Company also has entered into an agreement with Mr. Dooner which provides that if he dies while he is employed by the Company, his beneficiaries would receive \$88,500 annually for 15 years.
+Alternatively, if he retires, resigns or is otherwise no longer in the employment of the Company on or after his 55th birthday he will be paid benefits for 15 years ranging from \$130,200 to \$186,000 per year, depending upon the year his employment terminates.
+In the event Mr. Dooner's employment terminates prior to his 55th birthday, other than by reason of death, he will be paid lesser sums but not less than an aggregate of \$400,000.
+The Company also has entered into an agreement with Mr. Dooner which provides that if he dies while he is employed by the Company, his beneficiaries will receive \$88,500 annually for 15 years.
 Alternatively when he retires from the Company, the Company will pay him retirement benefits at the rate of \$88,500 per year for 15 years.